argilla-io/argilla/docs/_source/_common/snippets/training/text-classification/autotrain.md

     linkLink: https://argilla-argilla-streamlit-customs.hf.space/autotrain-project
 ---

-*code snippet*

-Take a look at the Tutorial and AutoTrain UI.
+This is a no-code solution so take a look at the Tutorial and AutoTrain UI links underneath.

-*update training config*

-N.A.